kunalvishnoi/Modal_Portal_ReactJs/README.md

 # Context API
 COntext API as a alternative of Redux is used to pass value to depp descent child of a parent easily.
 Live at https://codesandbox.io/s/648jr9qy6z
 # Use of Axios
-FOr HTTP request of GET and POST use axios in react.
+For HTTP request of GET and POST use axios in react.
 Live at https://codesandbox.io/s/l54w5797z7
+# Dynamic Routing with save scroll
+Problem of visiting a particular list detai by dynamic routing and on back get to same scroll value.
+Live at https://codesandbox.io/s/rlp8l6jz7m